How to Become Less Codependent in Your Relationship

 11 Tips on How to Become Less Codependent in Your Relationship

-1. Self-reflection: Take time to reflect on your own thoughts, feelings, and behaviors within the relationship.
+1. Self-reflection: Take time to reflect on your thoughts, feelings, and behaviors within the relationship.
 Consider how your actions may be influenced by codependent patterns and explore any underlying emotions or insecurities driving these behaviors.
 Journaling is a great way to start this process.
+More specifically having an emotion journal will help you in this process.

 It’s important to learn how to take care of yourself before you can help others do the same.
 This means making sure that your basic needs are met and that your feelings are validated by someone else not just in your head but also out loud.